tom-andersson/icenet-paper/README.md

 results of the study, 1 TB of space should safely cover the memory requirements from the data downloaded and generated.

-If you run into any issues with this codebase please email me (tomand@bas.ac.uk) or raise an issue.
+If you run into any issues with this codebase or have any suggestions, please raise an issue or email me (tomand@bas.ac.uk)

+## Steps to reproduce paper

 ### 0) Preliminary setup